 Are you traveling to Boston and worried about how to commute there?
 Asking questions like do you need a car in Boston?
 This article will answer all your questions!

-Boston has everything from its illustrious history to successful sports teams and a center of world-class education.
+Boston has everything from its illustrious history to successful sports teams and a world-class education center.
 Officially known as the City of Boston, it is the capital city of the Commonwealth of Massachusetts in the U.S.

 Several significant events of the American Revolution, including the Boston Tea Party, the Boston Massacre, and the Battle of Bunker Hill, took place right here in the city.

-Moreover, if you plan on making a tourist trip to Boston, you’ll definitely want to get an all-inclusive sightseeing pass of some description so you can save money on Boston’s top attractions.
+Moreover, if you plan on making a tourist trip to Boston, you’ll definitely want to get an all-inclusive sightseeing pass of some description to save money on Boston’s top attractions.
 You can save as much as a mint rather than purchasing admission individually.

 Let’s take a look at some options: